kevinfrydmanesqd/ece-2020-fall-webtech/PROJECT.md

 The following reasons will instantly equal to zero:

 * I detect cheating, usually a repo with full implementation and 1-2 modification commits, I might mail you to discuss it
-* You started from the codebase implemented in class and provided as an example

 Otherwise: